youssofKarhani/Tetris-Game/README.md

 # Tetris-Game

-## Introduction
+###Introduction
-<br/>Welcome to the classic Tetris game built using only HTML, CSS, and JavaScript.
+Welcome to the classic Tetris game built using only HTML, CSS, and JavaScript.
 The game features the nostalgic original Tetris theme song playing in the background as you play.
 It offers a challenging and fun experience for players of all skill levels.

 ## Gameplay
 <br/>The game keeps track of your score and the number of lines cleared, as well as the current level.
 As you clear lines, the game's level increases and the block fall speed increases, making it more challenging for the player.
 To play, use the arrow keys on your keyboard to move and rotate the falling blocks and use the spacebar to instantly drop the block to the bottom.
 The game is over when the blocks reach the top of the screen.